Doubly-linked lists¶

 @*/

-extern struct dllist *malloc__dllist();
+struct dllist *malloc__dllist()

-ensures take R = Block<struct dllist>(return);
+/*@ ensures take R = W<struct dllist>(return); @*/

-extern void free__dllist (struct dllist *p);
+void free__dllist (struct dllist *p)

-requires take R = Block<struct dllist>(p);
+/*@ requires take P = W<struct dllist>(p); @*/

 For convenience, we gather all of these files into a single header file.

-#include "../list/headers.h"
+#include "../list/headers.test.h"

 #include "../list/append.h"